 - Configurable Results: Control the number of memories returned with the

-max_countparameter - Intelligent Selection: When
+- Intelligent Selection: When

-max_countis set to 0, Cortex intelligently selects the best memories based on relevance and context - Context-Aware: Finds memories that are contextually relevant, not just keyword matches
+max_count is set to 0, Cortex intelligently selects the best memories based on relevance and context

 - Personalization: Optional

-user_nameparameter enhances personalization by providing user context for more targeted memory retrieval
+user_name parameter enhances personalization by providing user context for more targeted memory retrieval

 How Semantic Search Works